 Parent University is a series of free programs and events meant to educate and empower parents within our District and the Rochester community.
 RTS bus passes, childcare, and interpretation services are available for participating families for any session with advanced notice via phone (324-9999) or online registration.

 Visit www.rcsdk12.org/parentuniversity today to learn more about each session and enroll in one or more events happening now through June.

 All parents and caregivers of RCSD students with an IEP or 504 plan are invited to join SEPAC.
-Monthly meetings provide an opportunity for parents to meet other parents, RCSD staff, and community partners.
-Additionally, if you would like to be more involved, you can apply to be a SEPAC Parent Representative.
-The next meeting is Monday, May 8, at 6:00 pm.
+The next meeting is Monday, June 5, at 6:00 pm.
 Email firstname.lastname@example.org for the Zoom link, meeting information, and additional information about SEPAC.

 All parents and guardians of students who are learning English as a new language are encouraged to attend a monthly MPAC meeting.
-The purpose of MPAC is to encourage and support parental involvement and participation in English Language Learners’ programming and academic achievement.
-The next meeting is Monday, May 15, at 3:30 pm, at the Office of Adult and Career Education Services (OACES), 30 Hart Street, 14605.
+Our last meeting of the school year is Monday, June 12, at 3:30 pm, at the Office of Adult and Career Education Services (OACES), 30 Hart Street, 14605.
 Email firstname.lastname@example.org for more information.

 Still not receiving text messages?
 Custodial caregivers of RCSD students can sign up anytime to receive text messages.
 All you need is a mobile number on file to opt in to this feature.
 If you do not have a mobile number on file, simply reach out to your child’s school to update your contact information.
 For more information about SMS texting or how to opt in or out of receiving messages, visit www.rcsdk12.org/text.